cmiles/PointlessWaymarksProject/PointlessWaymarksCmsContentEditor/DevNotes.md

  - https://github.com/statiqdev/Statiq.Framework - found Wyam (the older version of this) accidentally thru an older Scott Hanselman post https://www.hanselman.com/blog/ExploringWyamANETStaticSiteContentGenerator.aspx and thought it might be worth review - I haven't looked at too much static site generation code so this could be useful.

 ## Notes

+8/13/2020

+Spent the past few days working on importing all photos for HikeLemmon - the current total is about 4000 photos dating back to the early 2000s.
+This resulted in a few small changes but more importantly it seems obvious now that tags and daily photos have to be able to have reasonable change detection for html generation now that the sites are out to 4,000 photos over 2 decades so moving forward with work on that.

 8/9/2020